No Fathers in Kashmir: Plot

 This is a coming-of-age film about friendship, hope and peace told through the innocent eyes of Noor (16), a smart-talking, selfie-obsessed British-Kashmiri teenager, who finds herself in a small village in Kashmir to meet her grandparents (Kulbhushan Kharbanda & Soni Razdan) who she has never met.

 A tender and innocent friendship blossoms between her and a local village boy, Majid (16).
 She discovers that her dad and Majid's father were inseparable friends too, as young men.
 As an opaque story of that friendship unravels, so does Noor's curiosity about her father, as she stumbles on a series of long-held secrets.

-Finally, she finds out that her father passed away under strange circumstances.
+Finally, she finds out that her father died under strange circumstances.
 What follows is a quest for answers in which a reluctant Majid finds himself taking her on a journey.
 They get lost in a dense jungle as they search for the last traces of their fathers without realising that the day has ended.
 As night falls, they light a bonfire, safe in the silent company of each other and fall asleep.

 When they wake up, the teenagers are found by soldiers on patrol.
 Majid, initially safe from detection, could easily have escaped but he gives up his own safety to come to Noor's rescue.
 In a heartbreaking twist, Noor is soon released because she is a foreigner with a British passport but Majid is not.
 The question now is what, if anything, will Noor do to secure Majid's release?